 - Hold focus groups with people with disabilities in underserved racial and ethnic groups to learn about their experiences with health care

 4) Develop and disseminate recommendations on ways to improve access to and quality of health care and health promotion efforts for people with disabilities in underserved racial and ethnic groups.

-- Holding a national conference to share our findings and discuss recommendations for addressing gaps and barriers
+To do this, we held a national conference to share our findings and discuss recommendations for addressing gaps and barriers.

-For more information, please see our Project Intersect Summary PDF (opens in a new window).
+For more information, please see our publications and presentations.